fujexo/uke-chord-trainer/README.md

 I was previously using the Akkord Trainer from ukuleleinsider.de (is offline since).
 I felt to write something very similar but with added features like an image of the current chord displayed.

+The current version is deployed on Github Pages at https://fujexo.github.io/uke-chord-trainer/

 ## Development

 ### Requirements